 In general, all three algorithms coped reasonably well in their ability to cope with the flux in their set of managed subscriptions.

-As part of our future work, we will investigate the use of hierarchical streaming in map-reduce computations that could be either single-phase or iterative.
+As part of our future work, we will investigate the use of hierarchical streaming in map-reduce style computations both in the single-phase and iterative modes.
 This will be the subject of our future papers in this area.